From Rome to Positano: 5 Best Ways to Get There

 1. From Rome to Positano by Tour

 This 12-hour tour is limited to a maximum of eight participants.
 It starts when you're picked up right at your hotel by an English-speaking driver.
-From here, you'll start your journey, beginning with a guided tour of Pompeii, one of Italy's most famous sites, and then a stop for lunch in Sorrento and to admire the views over the Bay of Naples.
+From here, you'll start your journey, beginning with a two-hour guided tour of Pompeii Archaeological Park, one of Italy's most famous sites, and then a stop for lunch in Sorrento and to admire the views over the Bay of Naples.

 On your way to Positano from Sorrento, you'll make a stop to enjoy the views.
 When you finally arrive in Positano, you'll have free time to walk around, shop, and explore the narrow cobblestone streets to discover boutiques and historical buildings.
 If you're visiting in summer, you can head to the beach and enjoy a swim.